 Some of the MultiMalVax scientific achievements have been published in peer reviewed journals and presented at several conferences to the scientific community and general public.
 The MultiMalVax team will ensure that other more recent results will be made public shortly.
-For more information about the MultiMalVax project, please visit the website.
+For more information about the MultiMalVax project, please visit the website: www.multimalvax.eu.